Gratsi Review: Is Keto Wine Healthier?

 "In recent years, significant efforts to produce healthier wines has led to the replacement or reduction of the addition of sulfites, using alternative substances or techniques."

-Gratsi also claims that their wine has zero sugar, which may be convenient for individuals adhering to specific diets like keto, but we haven't come across any clinical evidence that sugar in wine is bad for health.
+Gratsi also claims that their wine has zero sugar, which may be convenient for individuals adhering to specific diets like keto, but we haven't come across any clinical evidence that natural sugar in wine is bad for health.

 Sugar in wine tends to come from grapes and is not typically added.